Economy of California: International trade and tourism

 California has historically derived significant revenue from international trade and tourism.
+It is the most popular state to be visited by road trip.
+The state is ranked third among U.S. states in the volume of international visitors.
 However, the state's share of America's merchandise export trade has been steadily shrinking since 2000, from 15.4% to 11.1% in 2008.
 The exports of goods made in California totaled $134 billion in 2007. $48 billion of that total was computers and electronics, followed by transportation, non-electrical machinery, agriculture, and chemicals.
 California trade and exports translate into high-paying jobs for over one million Californians.
 According to the US Bureau of Economic Analysis (BEA), in 2005, foreign-controlled companies employed 542,600 California workers, the most of any state.
 Major sources of foreign investment in California in 2005 were Japan, the United Kingdom, Switzerland, France, and Germany.
-Foreign investmandand in California was responsible for 4.6 percent of the state's total private-industry employment in 2009.
+Foreign investment in California was responsible for 4.6 percent of the state's total private-industry employment in 2009.
 Total direct travel spending in California reached $96.7 billion in 2008, a 0.8% increase over the preceding year.
 Los Angeles County receives the most tourism in the state.